MattechLab/monalisa/docs/rst/2-1_reconstruction_calls.rst

     C_size = C_size(1:frDim);
     C = bmImResize(C, C_size, frSize);

+For any non-cartesian reconstrucitons are

     - ``Gu`` and ``Gut``: The gridding (sparse) matrix and its transposed matrix used for forward and backward gridding in our iterative non-cartesian reconstructions.
 For a static reconstruction...

 Other Arguments
 ===============